Acute cholecystitis

 - Fever

-- Yellowing of skin and whites of the eyes (jaundice)
+ImageRead Article Now Book Mark Article - Yellowing of the skin and whites of the eyes (jaundice)

 Jaundice